mainframeindustries/UE4SentryClientPlugin/README.md

 Another thing to consider is that for Unreal, you want to be using a Ubuntu-18 / CentOS7 compatible environment so that you have the same run-time requirements (glibc) as the unreal game you are targetting.
-For windows users, using a WSL environment with **Ubuntu-18.04** and installing the latests cmake on it will be adequate.
+For windows users, using a WSL environment with **Ubuntu-18.04** and installing the latest cmake on it will be adequate.
+A `Dockerfile` is supplied which assembles the correct build environment.

-**Todo:** Add a docker definition to build linux binaries.

 1. Install compilation prerequisites, such as `build-essential` along with other libs: `libz-dev`, `libc++-dev`, `libc++abi-dev`, `clang`, `libcurl4-openssl-dev`.
 This varies according to your distro.
 See `CONTRIBUTING.md` in `sentry-native` for info.